Hironsan/BossSensor/README.md

 # BossSensor
-Hide screen when boss is approaching.
+Hide your screen when your boss is approaching.

 ## Demo
-Boss stands up.
+The boss stands up.
 He is approaching.

 ![standup](https://github.com/Hironsan/BossSensor/blob/master/resource_for_readme/standup.jpg)

-When he is approaching, fetch face images and classify image.
+When he is approaching, the program fetches face images and classifies the image.

 ![approaching](https://github.com/Hironsan/BossSensor/blob/master/resource_for_readme/approach.jpg)

-If image is classified as the Boss, monitor changes.
+If the image is classified as the Boss, it will monitor changes.

 ![editor](https://github.com/Hironsan/BossSensor/blob/master/resource_for_readme/editor.jpg)